susanBuck/cs1graphics-helper/README.md

 Run `demo.py`

 ## Instructions

-To use, first make sure this file `cs1graphics-helper` is in the directory of the project you're working on.
+[Download this zip](https://github.com/susanBuck/cs1graphics-helper/archive/master.zip), unzip it, and move the file `cs1graphics-helper.py` into your working folder.

 Then, on the top of your script, make sure you're importing this script in addition to cs1graphics: